-Nature Writing, and the pleasure of slow-reading
+The pleasure of slow-reading

-Nature Writing is non-fiction or fiction prose, or poetry, about the natural environment.
-Wikipedia
+Nature Writing is non-fiction or fiction prose, or poetry,Wikipedia

 Three favourite genres that make up a quarter of the book-space in our home are selections from the genres of: Nature Writing, Slow Travel, and Books-About-Books (Literary Criticism).
 In previous blogs I’ve sung the praises of several books selected from the Books-About-Books genre, in this blog post I’ll focus on the genre of Nature Writing.

-To me, Nature Writng has the same soothing pace of Slow Travel.
+To me, Nature Writing has the same soothing pace of Slow Travel.
 Recently I’ve been reading Robert Macfarlane’s books, The Old Ways: A Journey on Foot, and Landmarks.
 And today I was passing our nearby charity shop, and right at the top of the box out the front of the shop was Helen Macdonald’s H Is for Hawk, for one dollar.
 ONE DOLLAR!
 Of course I snapped it up.
-We have this book in our audiobook library, and I listened to half of this wonderful story about two years ago, but I didn’t return to it.
+We have this book in our audiobook library, and I listened to half of this wonderful story, two years ago, but I didn’t return to it.
 I decided it needed to be read in the traditional manner, that is, via a printed book.
 I listen to audiobooks often, but I tend to fall asleep after about ten minutes unless it’s a plot driven mystery.
 Nature writing needs focus so the reader can immerse themselves into the beauty of the narrative.
 Now I’ve got my hands on a printed edition of H Is for Hawk, I’ll be able to absorb it, slowly.

 The reading of nature writing needs the reader’s focus to absorb what the author is sharing.
 Slow-reading, sitting comfortably in your reading space, warm, safe, and comfortable, can result in you experiencing the minunate of drops of rain, their sound and sight, reflections on the water, the different lights flowing over the landscape, ripples on a pond in the moonlight, and so much more.